hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/api/_examples/rest/AliexpressAffiliateProductQueryRequest.md

 2. **`getapiname` Test:** A test case specifically for the `getapiname` method is added, confirming its expected return value.

-3. **Attribute Setting Test:** A test `test_AliexpressAffiliateProductQueryRequest_set_attributes` demonstrates how to set attributes after object creation.
+3. **Attribute Setting Test:** A test `test_AliexpressAffiliateProductQueryRequest_set_attributes` demonStartes how to set attributes after object creation.

 4. **Invalid Input Test:** `test_AliexpressAffiliateProductQueryRequest_invalid_port` shows how to use `pytest.raises` to check for a specific exception (TypeError in this case).